Computers are amazing.

 And why do we all use huge frameworks that no one understands?
 Why do our projects take several minutes to compile?
 Why do we have to restart our language servers every twenty minutes?
 And why does everyone think this is fine?

 Not necessarily you or me, not necessarily anyone in particular.
 But we, the software development community, made it terrible through our thoughtless behavior.
 We ignored the hardware.
 We glued together libraries so we didn't have to learn.
 We built layers on top of layers, until no one knew how anything worked.

 But worst of all: we put our own desires above the user's.

 You may have learned that programming is about classes, monads, or type systems.
 You may have been taught to keep your code clean and pretty, abstract and future-proof.
 None of that matters when the end result is garbage.

 Some of us aren't satisfied with the current state of software.
 We think that wheels need to be reinvented.
 We like looking under the hood, understanding what others take for granted.
 We remember how software used to be, and know how much potential there is to make it better.
 We fight against the status quo, because we know how things could be.

-That is what Handmade means.
-It's not a technique or a language or a management strategy, it isn't a formula or a library or an abstraction.
+This is what Handmade means.
+It's not a technique or a language or a management strategy.
+It's not a library or a framework or a paradigm.
 It's an idea.
 The idea that we can build software that works with the computer, not against it.
-The idea that sometimes an individual programmer can be more productive than a large team, that a small group can do more than an army of software engineers and *do it better*.
-The idea that programming is about transforming data and we wield the code, the tool we use to bend that data to our will.
+The idea that the user matters more than the programmer.
+The idea that sometimes a small group can do more than an army of software engineers, and do it better.

-It doesn't require a degree, or a dissertation, or a decade of experience.
-You don't need an expensive computer or a certificate or even prior knowledge.
+You don't need a degree, a dissertation, or a decade of experience.
+You don't need an expensive computer or a certificate.
 All you need is an open mind and a sense of curiosity.
 We'll help you with the rest.

 Will you join us?